oxagast/kadio/README.md

 ---=== Instructions ===---

 - Boot with DVB-T card inserted.
-- On installations other than OSMC, use your package manager to install rtl-sdr and sox package (dependancies).
+- On installations other than OSMC, use your package manager to install rtl-sdr (for the FM tuner dongle), and lame (for mp3 encoding) package (dependancies).
 I tried to automate this from within Kodi, but it will only work on OSMC.
 - Install ZIP file of this file's directory inside Kodi
 - Click Yes